Skip to main content

 Group Conflicts of Interest Policy Summary

-Under the Policy, a ‘conflict of interest’ arises at QBE where either: (a) an employee has a personal, financial or other interest that is contrary with the interests of QBE or its customers; or (b) QBE has a financial or other interest that conflicts with the interests of its customers.
+Under the Policy, a ‘conflict of interest’ arises at QBE where either: (a) an employee has a personal, financial or other interest that is contrary with the interests of QBE and/or its customers; or (b) QBE has a financial or other interest that conflicts with the interests of its customers.

 All QBE employees are also required to complete any mandatory training and conflict of interest declarations.